Signed in as:

 So for the rest of us, here’s the plan.
 Let’s create a kind, safe environment that diffuses bullying.
 Let’s make sure no one eats alone, unless they want to.
 Let’s make sure new kids have someone to hang out with that dreaded first week of school.
 Let’s banish the word “retarded” when used as an insult.
 If you see a kid being teased, for whatever reason, befriend that kid!
 It’s no fun teasing a kid who comes with a whole posse of friends who care.
 Be that friend who cares!
 Become a member of Team Falafel!
 (Or you can pick a cooler name, although I do think being named after a deep-fried bean ball is kinda cool, in a subversive way.)

 Citizenship Counts is able to advance our efforts thanks to the support of generous individuals and corporations.
+We are a 501(c)(3) organization that welcomes all levels of donation.

 Powered by